 We are sold the myth that we can sprint all the way.
 That to be successful in life and to get much accomplished we should be striving and straining for the finish line all the time.

 The truth is too much time at full throttle leads to burnout and worse.

 Life might indeed be considered a collection of sprints but it is also interspersed with periods of jogging, walking and even just some good old fashioned time stood still.

 Knowing when and how to slow down is important as it allows us to:

 - Take in the scenery

 - Learn lessons and avoid making the same mistakes

-Ironically, slowing down can also mean we get more, not less of what is important to us done.
+Ironically, slowing down can also mean we get more, not less of what is important to us do.

 My own moment of enlightenment with regard to this phenomenon happened several years ago.